 In the opinion of Ashtanga Ayurveda, kapha exists in the upper part of the body, above the ‘epigastrum’ line, mainly investing the thoracic cavity, upper limbs and head.
 According to Ashtang Ayurveda, the five elements or the Pancha Mahabhutas are the source of the bodily humours or doshas namely, vata, pitta and kapha.
 These preside over all the physical and mental activities of the body and thus ensuring good health, vivacity and immunity.
 In each dosha, any two of the five Bhutas are present with any one being predominant.

 People with kapha type of body tend to possess a large body framework with padded joints.
-They have thick, smooth skin which is a bit oily and their hair is glossy and wavy..
-They exhibit stability and tranquillity in thought, speech and action, and prove flexible and supportive in relationships.
+They have thick, smooth skin which is a bit oily and their hair is glossy and wavy.
+They exhibit stability and tranquillity in thought, speech and action, prove flexible and supportive in relationships.
 Moreover, they are steady and loyal.
 Since they are calm and serene, they enjoy long heavy sleeps and dislike humid, congested surroundings.
 Their primary quality is their calmness and sweetness.
-The famous ayurvedic text, the Charaka Samhita, meticulously jots down the characteristics of kapha personality in the following manner: heavy (guru), soft (mridu), cold (sheetoha), exhibiting lubrication (snigdha), sweet (madhura); stable and immune (sthira), and greasy (tikshila).
+The famous Ayurvedic text, the Charaka Samhita, meticulously jots down the characteristics of kapha personality in the following manner: heavy (guru), soft (mridu), cold (sheetoha), exhibiting lubrication (snigdha), sweet (madhura); stable and immune (sthira) and greasy (tikshila).

-Thus when kapha predominates in a person, he exhibits the characteristics of kapha personality.
-Disorders in this dosha prevent a person from leading a healthy life.
-A proper diet that fits the kapha personality should be maintained to prevent disorders in this dosha.
+Thus when kapha predominates in a person, a proper diet and various Yoga therapies that fit the kapha personality should be maintained to prevent disorders in this dosha.